-The anwers are NO! and NO!
-The commandment to keep the Sabbath was given to Old Testament Jews, in Exodus 16, 19 & 20 (the Old Testament), NOT to Christians in the New Testament.
+The anwer is NO!
+God's commandment to keep the Sabbath was given to Old Testament Jews, in Exodus 16, 19 & 20 in the Old Testament, NOT to Christians in the New Testament.

 1450 years before any Christians showed up, Moses specifically says “the LORD hath given you [Jews] the sabbath...”
 Exodus 16:29.
 Saturday Sabbath observance was part of Jewish life in Old Testament times.

 In the New Testament, while Jesus is on earth ministering to Jews, before His crucifixion and resurrection, Jews were still observing the Sabbath.
 But remember, while Jesus was in His earthly ministry, there were no Christians around.
 The Christian church didn’t start till after Jesus died on the Cross, Ephesians 2:15-16.

 The Christian church was composed of Jews and Gentiles who had believed on Jesus as their Messiah and they debated each other in Acts 15:7, about keeping the Jewish law.

 Around AD 48, guided by the Holy Spirit, the early Christian church and the apostles, who were personally taught by the Lord Jesus, affirmed it was NOT necessary for Gentile Christians to keep the Jewish law,

 Acts 15:1, 5, 7, 10, 11, 19.